MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpreviewctrlimpl-class.md

 ## <a name="focus"></a> CMFCPreviewCtrlImpl::Focus
-Imposta lo stato attivo al controllo di input.
+Imposta lo stato attivo a questo controllo.

 ### <a name="syntax"></a>Sintassi